Tumor Mutational Burden, a quantitative genomic biomarker known to predict response to immunotherapy, now available on FoundationOne® reports.

-FoundationOne Heme is a fully informative genomic profile for hematologic cancers (leukemia, lymphoma and myeloma) and sarcomas, designed to provide physicians with clinically actionable information to guide treatment options for patients based on the genomic profile of their cancer.
-It is Foundation Medicine's second commercially available targeted sequencing assay.
+FoundationOne Heme is a comprehensive genomic profile for hematologic cancers (leukemia, lymphoma and myeloma) and sarcomas, designed to provide physicians with clinically actionable information relevant for diagnosis, risk-stratification and prognosis to guide treatment options for patients based on the genomic profile of their cancer.

-FoundationOne Heme uses comprehensive, clinical grade next-generation sequencing (NGS) to assess routine cancer specimens for all genes that are currently known to be somatically altered and unambiguous drivers of oncogenesis in hematologic malignancies and sarcomas.
-FoundationOne Heme simultaneously detects all classes of genomic alterations, including base pair substitutions, insertions and deletions, copy number alterations and select gene rearrangements in 405 cancer-related genes.
+FoundationOne Heme uses comprehensive, clinical grade next-generation sequencing (NGS) to assess routine cancer specimens for all genes that are currently known to be somatically altered in hematologic malignancies and sarcomas.
+FoundationOne Heme simultaneously detects all classes of genomic alterations, including base pair substitutions, insertions and deletions (indels), copy number alterations and select gene rearrangements in 405 cancer-related genes.
 In addition to DNA sequencing, FoundationOne Heme employs RNA sequencing across 265 genes to capture a broad range of gene fusions, a type of alteration that is a common driver of hematologic cancers and sarcomas.

-To order a FoundationACT specimen kit, please contact a Client Services Representative at firstname.lastname@example.org
+Order a FoundationACT specimen kit, please contact a Client Services Representative at (888) 988-3639 or firstname.lastname@example.org

 Tumor Mutational Burden (TMB) Available On FoundationOne Reports